-(A) Any dog declared to be dangerous shall, after the exhaustion of any appeal, be humanely euthanized.
-Upon application of the owner to the Court, however, a dangerous dog may be either (1) sent at the owner's expense to a secure dog shelter and maintained at all times in compliance with RCW Chapter 16.08; or (2) removed from the City and maintained at all times in compliance with RCW Chapter 16.08 at the owner's expense.
-The owner is responsible for paying all expenses incurred by the City for the care of the animal.
-The owner shall bear the burden to establish that an animal shelter is available that meets the criteria for a secure dog shelter, that the animal shelter will accept the animal, and that the owner is willing and able to pay all expenses for transporting the animal.

-(B) If the Court finds a dog to be dangerous, the Court shall enter an order so stating and shall direct that the dog be humanely euthanized.
-The Court will consider directing that a dog be sent to a secure dog shelter or removed from the City and maintained at all times in compliance with Chapter 16.08 RCW only upon request of the owner:

-(i) The owner shall bear the burden to establish (1) that an animal shelter is available that meets the criteria for a secure dog shelter, that the animal shelter will accept the dog, and that the owner is willing and able to pay all expenses for transporting the dog and maintaining the dog; or (2) that the dog can be maintained at all times in compliance with Chapter 16.08 RCW in a location outside the City and that the owner is willing and able to pay all expenses for transporting the dog and maintaining the dog.

-(ii) To meet his or her burden, the owner must provide the Court with (1) proof that all conditions required Chapter 16.08 RCW and all other conditions required by state or local law for maintaining a dangerous animal have been met; (2) written proof that the animal control authority in the jurisdiction to which the animal is being moved has been informed of the relocation; (3) written proof that the animal control authority in the jurisdiction to which the animal control authority in the jurisdiction to which the animal control authority in the jurisdiction to which the animal is being moved has consented to the relocation; (4) written agreement by the dog's owner to indemnify and hold the City harmless from any and all future liability including any and all claims, demands, damages, liabilities, causes, suits or action of any kind or nature whatsoever relative to past or future care and custody of the animal and to the dog's future behavior.
+- (2) At the hearing, the city shall bear the burden of proving that the dog is dangerous or potentially dangerous by a preponderance of the evidence. - (3) Dangerous Dogs. - (A) Any dog declared to be dangerous shall, after the exhaustion of any appeal, be humanely euthanized.
+Upon application of the owner to the court, however, a dangerous dog may be either (1) sent at the owner's expense to a secure dog shelter and maintained at all times in compliance with RCW Chapter 16.08; or (2) removed from the city and maintained at all times in compliance with RCW Chapter 16.08 at the owner's expense.
+The owner is responsible for paying all expenses incurred by the city for the care of the animal.
+The owner shall bear the burden to establish that an animal shelter is available that meets the criteria for a secure dog shelter, that the animal shelter will accept the animal, and that the owner is willing and able to pay all expenses for transporting the animal. - (B) If the court finds a dog to be dangerous, the court shall enter an order so stating and shall direct that the dog be humanely euthanized.
+The court will consider directing that a dog be sent to a secure dog shelter or removed from the city and maintained at all times in compliance with Chapter 16.08 RCW only upon request of the owner: - (i) The owner shall bear the burden to establish (1) that an animal shelter is available that meets the criteria for a secure dog shelter, that the animal shelter will accept the dog, and that the owner is willing and able to pay all expenses for transporting the dog and maintaining the dog; or (2) that the dog can be maintained at all times in compliance with Chapter 16.08 RCW in a location outside the city and that the owner is willing and able to pay all expenses for transporting the dog and maintaining the dog. - (ii) To meet his or her burden, the owner must provide the court with (1) proof that all conditions required by Chapter 16.08 RCW and all other conditions required by state or local law for maintaining a dangerous animal have been met; (2) written proof that the animal control authority in the jurisdiction to which the animal is being moved has been informed of the relocation; (3) written proof that the animal control authority in the jurisdiction to which the animal is being moved has consented to the relocation; (4) written agreement by the dog's owner to indemnify and hold the city harmless from any and all future liability including any and all claims, demands, damages, liabilities, causes, suits or action of any kind or nature whatsoever relative to past or future care and custody of the animal and to the dog's future behavior.
 If any of the above requirements are not met, the dog shall not be released and shall be humanely euthanized.
-The dog's owner is responsible for all boarding expenses between the issuance of the Courts's Order declaring the dog to be dangerous and the time it is determined that the dog will or will not be released to a secure dog shelter or location out of the City.
+The dog's owner is responsible for all boarding expenses between the issuance of the court's order declaring the dog to be dangerous and the time it is determined that the dog will or will not be released to a secure dog shelter or location out of the city.